 By default, warnings are issued when Heat, Process heat or cooling demands are not met, but not for electric demands.
-If you for some
+If you for some reason might want to change this default setting, you can do this here in the Project Identification under the Advanced settings.

-Figure 2.15: Example of warning issued when a the heat demand is not met
+Figure 2.22: Example of warning issued when a heat demand is not met